Pomog/ChemTrack-Android/docs/technical_task.md

 ## 2. Project Scope

 The project scope outlines the functionalities that will and will not be included in the Android Warehouse Chemical Monitoring Application.
-The application is designed to cater to three distinct roles: Admin, User, and Storekeeper.
+The application is designed to cater to three distinct roles: Admin, User, and WH Manager.

 ### 2.1 Inclusions: